bentruyman/mote/README.md

 Runs the `test` task of each package in the project.

+### Deployment

+> TODO: add content, instructions on how to use the Dockerfiles

 ## Hardware

+> TODO: add content

 ### Setting up iPad Mini

+> TODO: add content

 ## Known Issues